Rok with students at ABC Children Aid School in Bobo-Dioulasso, Burkina Faso

 I bought two Snickers chocolates with discount to fill my body with healthy ingredients such as milk, chocolate, caramel, peanuts and palm oil.
 As always, American style chocolate made me lazy with stomachache only fifteen minutes later.
 The short-lived temptation was worth the sin.

-Grand Marché de Ouaga offers anything a human being in Burkina Faso might need and imagine: from the West African fabric and textiles to souvenirs, vegetables fruits and mobile phones.
-Ouagadougou is full of art available for sell in various places, where local artists exhibit their creations.
+Grand Marché de Ouaga offers anything a human being in Burkina Faso might need and imagine.
+I wandered through different sections of the market, from West African fabrics and textiles to souvenirs, fruits, vegetables, and mobile phones.

-The Grand Mosquée of Ouagadougou was built much later, in 1956 and already repaired three times.
-The peace and tranquility that reigns in the temple provide a pleasant retreat from the street chaos.
+The Grand Mosquée was built much later, in 1956 and already repaired three times.
+The peace and tranquility that reigns in the temple provided me a pleasant retreat from the street chaos.

 Exploring local communities around Banfora

-Some beautiful waterfalls and colorful stone structures were the highlight of Burkina Faso.
-Banfora Cascades are a series of waterfalls along the Komoé River.
+The Banfora Cascades are a series of waterfalls along the Komoé River.
 In the dry season, the water level was low, permitting us to have a nice swim and chill up in the river.
-Even more interesting was the encounter with hippos in a small lake.
-The hippos can be observed from the shore, but we decided to rent a small canoe to get closer to them.
+Even more fascinating was the encounter with hippos in a small lake, which we observed from a rented canoe to get closer to them.

 On the way back, an uninspected event occurred, when my friend’s moped suddenly stopped in the middle of a village, where they don’t see foreigners very frequently.